|next curve||previous curve||2D curves||3D curves||surfaces||fractals||polyhedra|

-The two pulleys are linked, their common axis has an arbitrary position in the plane of the figure, what matters is only the ratio of their radii, equal to v/u.
-Once the foci are chosen, two wires are wrapped around the pulleys, in opposite directions.
-The tip of the pen, fixed with respect to the wire, is attached to the other end of both the wires.
+The two pulleys are integral, their common axis has an arbitrary position in the plane of the figure, only the ratio of their radius equal to v/u matters.
+Once the foci have been chosen, two threads are wound, in opposite directions, on the pulleys.
+The tip of the pencil, fixed relative to the wire, is attached to the other end of each of the two wires.

 |A construction in space: the Cartesian ovals are the